websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/content-page-editor-user-interface-reference.md

 ### Selection

-> Available: Liferay DXP 7.3.
+> Available: Liferay DXP/Portal 7.3.

 In the Selection sidebar panel (![Selection](../../../images/icon-pages-tree.png)), you can view a hierarchical outline of all Page elements, as well as select, configure, or remove those elements.
 Similarly, clicking any element on the Page while in the Design mode opens the Selection panel and highlights the selected Page element in the hierarchy.
 When an element is selected, you can access its General, Styles, and Link options, if it has any.
 See [Using Page Fragments](../../displaying-content/using-fragments/using-page-fragments.md) for more information.